This is a collaborative post by Ellie Jo about ways to eat good food on a budget.

 First, set aside a certain quantity of money you’re willing to put towards your grocery bill.
 Next, you could plan out your meals ahead of time, at least 1 to 2 weeks in advance, so you save yourself from having to make trips to the store every other day.
 When writing your list, check to make sure you don’t already have some of the ingredients amassed somewhere.
 In conclusion, take a calculator with you and add up everything as you go, almost assuring you stay within your funds.

 Grocery stores aren’t the only choice, and even with discounts, coupons, and smart shopping, they’re not the cheapest either.
 Search out local vendors and markets in your area.
 Farmers markets are a great place to stock up on fresh fruits and vegetables, and you’ll be able to find every just about every type of local herb, spice, and sauces at ethnic stores, and you and your friends can pool your money together to have fresh foods delivered from local organic farms.
 This is a great way to eat healthier, and keep in mind the people that shop at these markets are the life of the community you live in – getting to know them is a good idea.

 Sign up for customer loyalty programs

-In every country you have lived in or travelled to, all grocery chains will have had a customer loyalty program.
-Most people usually just sign up for the card and from then on just instinctively swipe their card at the check-out, but it pays off to take time and learn about incentives and bonuses like members only pricing or shopping hours, double coupons, birthday/holiday bonuses, and general store discounts on DontPayFull.com.
+In every country you have lived in or traveled to, all grocery chains will have had a customer loyalty program.
+Most people usually just sign up for the card and from then on just instinctively swipe their card at the check-out, but it pays off to take time and learn about incentives and bonuses like members-only pricing or shopping hours, double coupons, birthday/holiday bonuses, and general store discounts on DontPayFull.com.
 Some people complain about getting junk mail from these programs, but the savings are there, and it is easy to build up loyalty points every time you shop – however little you buy.

 – Note: Don’t forget to sign up for loyalty programs and membership cards at restaurants as well.